-The Customer must appoint an SRP approved Qualified Service Provider (QSP) to serve as the energy analyst for accepted expedited track projects in their Project Application.
-Any QSP fees, associated with the energy modeling, commissioning and final inspection as required by the program, are the responsibility of the customer.
-However, the customer will be eligible to receive a 50% reimbursement of QSP fees associated with the required energy modeling costsup to \$15,000, once the project is completed and the associated project's savings are verified by SRP.
+The Customer must appoint an SRP approved Energy Modeling QSP to serve as the energy analyst for accepted expedited track projects in their Project Application.
+For Expedited Track projects, QSP fees associated with the energy modeling as required by the New Construction Program, are the responsibility of the customer.
+However, the customer will qualify to receive a 50% reimbursement of any eligible energy modeling costs up to \$15,000, once the project is completed and the associated project's savings are verified by SRP.